 Ekopia launched a new community currency in May 2002 – the Eko, with the support of the Hygeia Foundation.

-Community organisations that accept Eko notes include:
+Local organisations that accept Eko notes include:

 - Phoenix Shop